Mylroie History, Family Crest & Coats of Arms

-local festivals, or who habitually put on regal airs.
-Further research revealed that the name is derived from the Old Fench word rei, meaning king.
+The name Mylroie has a history dating as far back as the Middle Ages.
+It was a Bretonname for a person who acted the role of the king in local festivals, or who habitually put on regal airs.
+Further research revealed that the name is derived from the Old French word "rei", meaning king.

 Early Origins of the Mylroie family